-- to improve the understanding of wildland fire smoke impacts on communities, water, and outdoor and indoor air quality; - to improve the understanding of smoke plume characteristics and chemical transformations and the contribution of wildland fire emissions to climate forcing emissions; - to develop and improve tools, sensors, and technologies to accelerate the understanding, monitoring, and prediction of wildland fires and smoke exposure; and - to improve communication of wildland fire and smoke risk reduction strategies to the public.
+- Improve the understanding of wildland fire smoke impacts on communities, water, and outdoor and indoor air quality. - Improve the understanding of smoke plume characteristics and chemical transformations and the contribution of wildland fire emissions to climate forcing emissions. - Develop and improve tools, sensors, and technologies to accelerate the understanding, monitoring, and prediction of wildland fires and smoke exposure. - Improve communication of wildland fire and smoke risk reduction strategies to the public.

-• Department of Energy (DOE):
+Department of Energy (DOE):

-• to research and develop tools, techniques, and technologies for advancing predictive capabilities relevant to wildland fires, fortifying energy infrastructure and improving relevant situational awareness capabilities, minimizing power disruption, strengthening coordination between federal agencies and utilities, and assessing the bioenergy potential of biomass produced by wildland fire mitigation;
+- Research and develop tools, techniques, and technologies for advancing predictive capabilities relevant to wildland fires, fortifying energy infrastructure and improving relevant situational awareness capabilities, minimizing power disruption, and strengthening coordination between federal agencies and utilities. - Coordinate data across relevant entities to inform the planning, design, development, construction, operation, and maintenance of transmission infrastructure. - Align building energy efficiency practices with wildland fire research.

-- to coordinate data across relevant entities to inform the planning, design, development, construction, operation, and maintenance of transmission infrastructure; - to align building energy efficiency practices with wildland fire research; - to leverage National Laboratory capabilities to advance understanding and prediction of wildland fire occurrence, behavior, and impacts; and - to foster engagement between National Laboratories and relevant stakeholders to better understand the social and economic impact of power disruptions caused by wildland fires.
+- Leverage National Laboratory capabilities to advance understanding and prediction of wildland fire occurrence, behavior, and impacts. - Foster engagement between National Laboratories and relevant stakeholders to better understand the social and economic impact of power disruptions caused by wildland fires.